notes

 • Model and configuration — change the model, reasoning effort, sandbox mode, approval policy, and profile on the fly through transient infixes.

 The package requires Emacs 28.1 or later, transient 0.9.3 or later, inheritenv, and eat.
-The default terminal backend is eat.
-You can alternatively use vterm by installing it separately and setting codex-terminal-backend to vterm.
+The default backend is eat, which runs the Codex terminal TUI.
+Set codex-terminal-backend to app-server or to vterm if you prefer those terminal backends.

 The development repository is on GitHub.